Cannabis License in Virginia

 Some important compliance regulations in Virginia include:

 • Posting a public notice on the proposed site.
 This notice should be posted on the front door of your desired location for 30 days.
-VCCA will also determine the information contained in this notice during the inspection.
+CCA will also determine the information contained in this notice during the inspection.

 • You must also post an application notice at least once a week in a newspaper.
 This must be done for 14 days to ensure general circulation in the business’ operational area, town, or city.